 Each Board has established an Audit Committee, a Nominating and Corporate Governance Committee and a Compensation Committee.
-For the fiscal year ended September 30, 2013, the Board of PNNT held four board meetings, four Audit Committee meetings and one Nominating and Corporate Governance Committee meeting and the Board of PFLT held five board meetings, four Audit Committee meetings and one Nominating and Corporate Governance Committee meeting.
-Each Board's Compensation Committee was established in November 2013.
+For the fiscal year ended September 30, 2017, the Board of PNNT held five board meetings, four Audit Committee meetings, one Nominating and Corporate Governance Committee meeting and one Compensation Committee meeting and the Board of PFLT held six board meetings, four Audit Committee meetings, one Nominating and Corporate Governance Committee meeting and one Compensation Committee meeting.
 All directors attended at least 75% of the aggregate number of meetings of the respective Board and of the respective committees on which they served.
 The Companies require each director to make a diligent effort to attend all Board and committee meetings, and encourage directors to attend the Companies' joint annual stockholders' meetings.
-Last year, all of the members of the Boards attended the joint annual stockholders' meeting.
+Last year, three members of each Board attended the joint annual stockholders' meeting.